-On a quarterly basis, a global consolidated reporting of all lending exposures is performed, detailing the portfolio by loan type, customers type, countries, maturities and performing status.
+On a quarterly basis, a global reporting of all lending exposures is performed, detailing the portfolio by loan type, customer type, countries, maturities and performing status.
 It also presents information on the effective loan-to-values for the collateralized exposures.

-The files for which a specific monitoring is requested are included in the Watchlist, which is discussed monthly in the Group Credit Committee.
+The files for which a specific monitoring is requested are included in the Watch list that is discussed monthly in the Luxembourg Credit Committee and Group Credit Committee.